 “It started when I met my husband.
 Nic was a student studying political science, which piqued my interest.
 I started tagging along with him to his classes, initially as a way to engage in conversations with him, and that’s when I was introduced to sociology, anthropology, history, politics, and philosophy.
 It was then that I discovered I have a love of the social sciences.

-Social issues have always been a large factor in my life and, in a country riddled with social injustices, it was inevitable that these issues would present themselves in my creative work.
+Social issues have always been a large factor in my life and, in a country riddled with societal injustices, it was inevitable that these issues would present themselves in my creative work.
 Topics of oppression and discrimination took hold of my ire and I felt it was my responsibility to act against the dystopia that so many South Africans suffer in.”

 Travels Of South Africa

-My experience among the various socio-economic demographics in those areas, catered to an understanding the social hierarchy of affluence.
+My experience among the various socio-economic demographics in those areas catered to an understanding the social hierarchy of affluence.
 I was able to observe people in their comfort zones and how they reacted when those zones were compromised.
 I take my experiences and incorporate them into the characters I create.”

-On Science-Fiction In South Africa
+On Science Fiction In South Africa

 Greatest Challenge In Writing